Lemonade price target raised to $15 from $13 at BMO Capital

-BMO Capital raised the firm’s price target on Lemonade (LMND) to $15 from $13 and keeps an Underperform rating on the shares following Lemonade’s investor day.
-The firm’s higher target now assumes a less dilutive cap raise following Lemonade’s recent stock price run, but the firm’s valuation methodology continues to embed a capital raise in outer years, the analyst tells investors.
+BMO Capital raised the firm’s price target on Lemonade (LMND) to $15 from $13 and keeps an Underperform rating on the shares.
+The firm is shifting its valuation methodology to embed a capital raise in outer years, though its higher target price now assumes a less dilutive raise following the recent run-up in the stock price, the analyst tells investors in a research note.

 Don't Miss our Black Friday Offers: